cloudfoundry/benchmarkbbs/README.md

 bosh stop cell_z1 0
 ```

-You will also need to disable convergence on the BBS.
-This can be done by setting
-the `properties.diego.bbs.convergence.repeat_interval_in_seconds` property in the
-diego deployment manifest to an arbitrarily high value so that convergence will not
-execute during the test run.

 #### Create Configuration JSON

 In order to run the benchmark test suite, you will need to create the necessary configuration file.

-Example bosh-lite configuration file for a MySQL Backend:
+Example BOSH-Lite configuration file for a MySQL Backend:

 ```bash
 cat > config.json <<EOF